sarah-hvid/Vis_assignment1/README.md

 # Assignment 1 - Image search

-Link to github of this assignment: https://github.com/sarah-hvid/Vis_assignment1
+Link to GitHub of this assignment: https://github.com/sarah-hvid/Vis_assignment1

 ## Assignment description
 In this assignment images that are alike should be found using their colour histograms.
 If a single image is specified, the 3 most similar images should be found.
 A plot and CSV file should be saved of the results.
 If a directory is specified, the three most similar images should be found for each image in the directory.
 A CSV file should be saved of the result. \